ready-techie/clean-code/clean_code/Chapter 9/Unit Tests.md

     assertEquals("HBchL", hw.getState());
 }
 ```
+- After all, it runs in a test environment, not a production environment, and
+those two environment have very different needs.
+There are things that you might never do in a
+production environment that are perfectly fine in a test environment.
+    - ex. issues of memory or CPU efficiency
+- But they never involve issues of cleanliness.
 ## One Assert per Test
 - test should have one and only one assert statement.
     - ex. splitting the tests as shown results in a lot of duplicate code..
 We can eliminate the duplication by using some skills
 ### Single Concept per Test
 - Perhaps a better rule is that we want to test a single concept in each test function.
 - Probably the best rule is that you should minimize the number of asserts per concept and test just one concept per test function.
 ## F.I.R.S.T
 Clean tests follow five other rules:
 `Fast` Tests should run quickly.
-When tests run slow, you won’t want
-to run them frequently.
-If you don’t run them frequently, you won’t find problems early
-enough to fix them easily.
+When tests run slow, you won’t want to run them frequently.
+If you don’t run them frequently, you won’t find problems early enough to fix them easily.
 You won’t feel as free to clean up the code. => code
 will begin to rot.

 `Independent` One test should not set up the conditions for the next test.
 You should be able to run each test independently and run the tests in any order you like.